0-Sunny-0/SVG-Logo-Creator/README.md

 ## Installation

-To install the necessary dependencies for this application, please type "" in your Terminal/Command Line Interface.
+To install the necessary dependencies for this application, please type "npm i" in your Terminal/Command Line Interface.

 ## Usage